 A large proportion of a Japanese knotweed plant is underground.
 We can dramatically reduce the amount of contaminated soil that is taken off-site by removing the underground stems, shoots and roots from the soil.
-Doing this reduces the cost of waste removal, and therefore makes this method of treating Japanese knotweed removal and excavation as cost-effective as possible.
+Doing this reduces the cost of waste removal, and therefore makes the method Japanese knotweed excavation and removal as cost-effective as possible.

-If you are under time constraints and would like to receive more information on how we can move your project along, please contact us, we will be happy to help.
+If you are under time constraints and would like to receive more information on how we can move your project along with Japanese Knotweed excavation and removal, please contact us, we will be happy to help.